binipringle/contracts/_texts/0-outline.md

 - Restitution theory (one ought to pay for any benefit unjustly retained.
 Goal is to prevent unjust enrichment.)

 # II OBJECTIVITY - INTERPRETING ACTS AND OR WORDS

+This is where I'll write something about this.

 ## IIa The Objective Theory of Interpretation